platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/customize.md

 toc: false
 ---

 Now that Platform.sh is ready for your Drupal site, it's time to make your Drupal site ready for Platform.sh.
-There are a number of additional steps that are eiher required or recommended, depending on how well you want to optimize your site.
+There are a number of additional steps that are either required or recommended, depending on how well you want to optimize your site.

 ## Install the Config Reader